DrLex0/print3d-iRuler/README.md

 If the subdivision lines are set too narrow, they will fuse together and become invisible.
 You can do some tiny test prints with the ruler set to 2 cm or 1 inch to find a good setting, but the default should be OK for most printers.

+If you want to give the subdivision lines a different color by changing filaments at a certain Z height, you must enable the ‘AllowZColorChange’ option.
+(Otherwise the lines follow the same slope as the ruler's edges, which looks nicer in a single-filament print, but does not allow a Z color change.)

 Not all Unicode characters may work, although the usual Latin characters like ‘é’ should be directly usable in OpenSCAD without having to use escape codes.
 Non-European scripts can be usable if you change the font (you will have to do that in the code, there is no customizer option for this).

 ### Accuracy